GiangLeN/Zymo-BGISEQ-snakemake/docs/index.md

 ```
 The output tells Snakemake that we are expecting `ERR4097239/ERR4097239.sra` as the outcome.

 You also might have noticed that we are no longer in the `ncbi_dl` environment.
-This means sra-tools is not installed in here.
-We could re-install it here.
-However, multiple tools in the same environment might lead to compatibility conflict.
-To avoid this, we will create a yaml file contains program information which tie in to the rule.
+This means sra-tools is not installed here.
+To avoid compatibility conflict caused by multiple tools in the same environment, we will create a yaml file.
+This file contains program information which tie in to the rule.

-The file `envs/sra-tools.yaml`
+The file `envs/sra-tools.yaml`:

 ```
 name: sra-tools